AWS Network Load Balancer – NLB

 - allows load balancing to an application backend hosted on any IP address and any interface on an instance.

-- ability to load balance across AWS and on-premises resources helps migrate-to-cloud, burst-to-cloud or failover-to-cloud
+- ability to load balance across AWS and on-premises resources help migrate-to-cloud, burst-to-cloud or failover-to-cloud.

 - applications hosted in on-premises locations can be used as targets over a Direct Connect connection and EC2-Classic (using ClassicLink).

-- preserves client-side source IP allowing the back-end to see client IP address
+- preserves client-side source IP allowing the back-end to see the client IP address.

 - Target groups can be created with target type as instance ID or IP address.

-- If targets registered by instance ID, the source IP addresses of the clients are preserved and provided to the applications.
+- If targets are registered by instance ID or ECS tasks, the source IP addresses of the clients are preserved and provided to the applications.

-- If register targets registered by IP address, the source IP addresses are the private IP addresses of the load balancer nodes.
+- for TCP & TLS, the source IP addresses are the private IP addresses of the load balancer nodes.
+Use Proxy Protocol.

 Static IP support